intersystems-community/iris-embedded-python-template/README.md

 2023-08-30 14:41:18.562 Info Python.RedditService 1365 64 None Ens.Job Start ConfigItem 'Python.RedditService' started in job 1365
 2023-08-30 14:41:18.566 Info Python.RedditService 1365 64 None RedditService on_process_input Sending post VENDER LIVROS É UM DOS TRABALHO MAIS SIGNIFICANTES EM UMA ÉPOCA DE OBSCURANTISMO.
 ```

+`52773` is mapped to `55038` in docker-compose.yml

+You can see the Production in the Management Portal: `http://localhost:55038/csp/irisapp/EnsPortal.ProductionConfig.zen?PRODUCTION=dc.Python.Production&IRISUsername=_SYSTEM&IRISPassword=SYS`

 To stop the IOP press `Ctrl+C` in the terminal.